abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 This includes investigating the drawbacks of things we like and are excited about.
 It’s starting to get cool, the dust has settled, the plants are coming out, and the forest is regenerating—these are the benefits of this lovely weather.
-At the same time, a gutter is leaking and dripping down the side of the wall onto the deck and needs to be repaired.
+At the same time, a gutter is leaking, water is dripping down the side of a wall onto a deck and needs to be repaired.

 There was a group of Pa-Auk Sayadaw’s lay disciples who were planning on